 The answer to all these questions is no. The retailer is under no legal obligation to give you your money back or exchange the product.
 However, some retailers will do so in the interests of good customer service, so it's worth asking.

 Some stores have a no-questions-asked exchange policy for customers who change their mind.
 This usually means you can swap for another item or a credit note.
 Occasionally, a store returns policy lets you get a refund but it’s up to the store.

 If you’re not sure about a purchase, ask the retailer when you buy if it offers exchange cards.

 Exceptions to the rule

-You have 5 working days to cancel a door-to-door sale if you change your mind for any reason.
-The trader must provide a full refund if you cancel.
+You also have five working days to cancel a door-to-door sale.
+You can cancel for any reason.
+The trader must give you a full refund if you cancel.

 Need our help?

 The Consumer Advice Line is available to all our members for support on any consumer-related issue.
 Our expert advisers can explain your rights and help you resolve problems.
 Become a member now from just $12 and we'll help you get a resolution.